A woman receiving a gentle facial massage to release tension while lying down under a white blanket

 Esthetician using their fingers to massage a client’s lips and cheeks during a buccal massage

 NeoLifting® offers a gentle, non-invasive approach to managing TMJ pain.
-This deeply relaxing treatment combines several techniques to release built-up facial tension and tight jaw muscles, including buccal massage, manual lymphatic drainage, and a head and scalp massage.
+This deeply relaxing treatment combines several techniques to release built-up facial tension and tight jaw muscles, including buccal massage and manual lymphatic drainage.
+The 90-minute session also includes a dedicated head and scalp massage.

 Buccal massage, often called the “inside-out” facial, is a key part of the NeoLifting® protocol.
 This advanced technique targets the cheek and jaw muscles (both inside and outside of the mouth) to help release deep-seated tension.